- Yes

 The requirement sought a new fighter that fulfills the long-range penetration fighter and bomber escort roles.
 Although both terms had similar concepts, they differed in tactical movements.
 The penetration fighter’s role would not operate in close formation with bombers.
 Instead, it would penetrate deeper enemy airspace and neutralize any threats ahead of the bombers.
 These fighters could return to the bombers and continue the escort duty after the incursion.
 The North American P-51 Mustangs had demonstrated this part of the air doctrine during the turning points of the air war in World War II.
 In the post-war period, the development of jet-powered strategic bombers made propeller-driven fighters and earlier non-afterburning jet fighters difficult to keep up.
 Hence, this requirement was created in the first place to bring more modern aircraft designs powered by the after-burning jet engines.

-Competitors for the contract included MCDonnell’s XF-88A, North America’s YF-93, and Lockheed’s XF-90.
+Competitors for the contract included McDonnell’s XF-88A, North America’s YF-93, and Lockheed’s XF-90.
 Lockheed received a contract to construct two prototype XF-90s on June 20, 1946.

 In 1947, the XF-90 had originally been a delta-winged design, but wind tunnel tests indicated that such a configuration would not be viable.
 It was later redesigned with 35-degree sweptback wings, a sharply-pointed nose, and two Westinghouse J34-WE-11 axial-flow turbojet engines mounted side-by-side in the rear fuselage and fed by side-mounted air intakes.
 The wings were featured with the leading-edge slats, Fowler flaps, and ailerons on the trailing edge.
 The cockpit was pressurized and fitted with an ejector seat and a bubble canopy.
 The internal fuel could be supplemented by wingtip-mounted tanks, totaling a capacity of 1,665 US gallons.
 One of the most innovative features of the XF-90 design was its variable incidence vertical tail fin, which could be adjusted to move forward or back to assist in adjusting the horizontal stabilizers.
 The aircraft was designed to be fitted with six 20-mm cannons horizontally below the engine intakes, with three guns to each intake.
 It was also capable of carrying two 1,000-lb bombs and eight 5-inch rockets.

 Consequently, the early changes to the XF-90 designs forced a delayed first flight.
-The initial prototype (46-687) was finally ready for flight testing in the spring of 1949.
-The prototype was fitted with non-afterburning J-34-WE-11 turbojet engines.
-It was found out it lacked the necessary power for take-off, so it was fitted with Rocket-Assisted Take-Off canisters for support.
+The first prototype XF-90 (46-687) was finally ready for flight testing in the spring of 1949.
+The prototype was initially fitted with non-afterburning J-34-WE-11 turbojet engines.
+It was found to lack the necessary power for take-off, so it was fitted with Rocket-Assisted Take-Off canisters for support.
 The prototype made its maiden flight on June 3, 1949, out of Edwards Air Force Base.
 Although the test flight was completed without problems, the performance was disappointing because of its excess weight and the power of its non-afterburning J-34 engines.
+In search of more power, this prototype was also the first to be retrofitted with afterburning engines and redesignated XF-90A.
+It flight-tested with the afterburners on September 16, 1949, during 24th flight testing.

-Seeking more power, Lockheed built the second prototype (46-688) with afterburning J34 turbo jets.
-These engines were also retrofitted to the initial prototype.
-The second prototype, redesignated XF-90A, completed its first flight on April 12, 1950.
+Lockheed built the second prototype XF-90 (46-688) and initially fitted it with afterburning J34 turbojets.
+This prototype was never redesignated XF-90A.
+The XF-90 completed its first flight on April 12, 1950.
 It had achieved a maximum speed of 668 mph in level flight at sea level and reached a maximum speed of Mach 1.12 in a dive.
 It went on to exceed the sound barrier several times without any structural problems.
-The XF-90A had almost cost the life of an experienced test pilot when it had great difficulty in pulling out of a dive.
+This XF-90 had almost cost the life of an experienced test pilot when it had great difficulty in pulling out of a dive but avoided a total crash towards the earth.

 Although the improved performance was better than most early fighter jets, it was still insufficient to be considered acceptable to the USAF.
 The fly-off between the Lockheed XF-90A, the McDonnell XF-88A, and the North American YF-93A occurred between June 30, 1950, and July 8, 1950, for the final evaluation by the USAF officials.
 On August 15, 1950, the Evaluation Board declared the McDonnell XF-88A the winner.
 McDonnell secured the production contract in September 1950, but the penetration fighter project was later canceled and abandoned due to the changes in Air Force priorities, along with a budget deficit.